psychemedia/storytelling-notes/master-maid.md

 "And if you can only get her to lend you the handle of her shovel with which she makes up her fire, I know very well it will hold,"

-Well I they sent a messenger on the spot, with such a pretty message to the maiden, to know if they couldn't get the loan of her shovel which the Constable had spoken of; and the maiden said " yes," they might have it; so they got a trace-pin which wasn't likely to snap.
+Well I they sent a messenger on the spot, with such a pretty message to the maiden, to know if they couldn't get the loan of her shovel which the Constable had spoken of; and the maiden said "yes," they might have it; so they got a trace-pin which wasn't likely to snap.

 But all at once, just as they were driving off, the bottom of the coach tumbled to bits.
 So they set to work to make a new bottom as they best might; but it mattered not how many nails they put into it, nor of what wood they made it, for as soon as ever they got the bottom well into the coach and were driving off, snap it went in two again, and they were even worse off than when they lost the trace-pin.
-Just then the Attorney said — "for if the Constable was there, you may fancy the Attorney was there too — " Away yonder, in the copse, lives a maiden, and if you could only get her to lend you one-half of her porch-door, I know it can hold together."
+Just then the Attorney said — "for if the Constable was there, you may fancy the Attorney was there too — "Away yonder, in the copse, lives a maiden, and if you could only get her to lend you one-half of her porch-door, I know it can hold together."

 Well, they sent another message to the copse, and asked so prettily if they couldn't have the loan of the gilded porch-door which the Attorney had talked of; and they got it on the spot.
 So they were just setting out; but now the horses were not strong enough to draw the coach, though there were six of them; then they put on eight, and ten, and twelve, but the more they put on, and the more the coachman whipped, the more the coach wouldn't stir an inch.
 By this time it was far on in the day, and every one about the palace was in doleful dumps; for to church they must go, and yet it looked as if they should never get there.
 So at last the Sheriff said, that yonder in the gilded hut, in the copse, lived a maiden, and if they could only get the loan of her calf, —

 "I know it can drag the coach, though it were as heavy as a mountain."

-Well, they all thought it would look silly to be drawn to church by a calf, but there was no help for it, so they had to send a third time, and ask so prettily in the King's name, if he couldn't get the loan of the calf the Sheriff had spoken of, and the Mastermaid let them have it on the spot, for she was not going to say " no " this time either.
+Well, they all thought it would look silly to be drawn to church by a calf, but there was no help for it, so they had to send a third time, and ask so prettily in the King's name, if he couldn't get the loan of the calf the Sheriff had spoken of, and the Mastermaid let them have it on the spot, for she was not going to say "no" this time either.
 So they put the calf on before the horses, and waited to see if it would do any good, and away went the coach over high and low, and stock and stone, so that they could scarce draw their breath; sometimes they were on the ground, and sometimes up in the air, and when they reached the church, the calf began to run round and round it like a spinning jenny, so that they had hard work to get out of the coach, and into the church.
 When they went back, it was the same story, only they went faster, and they reached the palace almost before they knew they had set out.

 Now when they sat down to dinner, the Prince who had served with the Giant said he thought they ought to ask the maiden who bad lent them her shovel-handle and porch-door, and calf, to come ap to the palace.

-"For," said he, " if we hadn't got these three things, we should have been sticking here still."
+"For," said he, "if we hadn't got these three things, we should have been sticking here still."

 Yes; the King thought that only fair and right, so he sent five of his best men down to the gilded hut to greet the maiden from the King, and to ask her if she wouldn't be so good as to come up and dine at the palace.

-"Greet the King from me," said the Mastermaid, " and tell him, if he's too good to come to me, so am I too good to go to him."
+"Greet the King from me," said the Mastermaid, "and tell him, if he's too good to come to me, so am I too good to go to him."

 So the King had to go himself, and then the Mastermaid went up with him without more ado; and as the King thought she was more than she seemed to be, he sat her down in the high seat by the side of the youngest bridegroom.

 Now, when they had sat a little while at table, the Mastermaid took out her golden apple, and the golden cock and hen, which she had carried off from the Giant, and put them down on the table before her, and the cock and hen began at once to peck at one another, and to fight for the golden apple."

-"Oh! only look," said the Prince; " see how those two strive for the apple."
+"Oh! only look," said the Prince; "see how those two strive for the apple."

-"Yes!" said the Mastermaid; " so we two strove to get away that time when we were together in the hillside.
+"Yes!" said the Mastermaid; "so we two strove to get away that time when we were together in the hillside.

 Then the spell was broken, and the Prince knew her again, and yon may fancy how glad he was.
 But as for the witch who had rolled the apple over to him, he had her torn to pieces between twenty-four horses, so that there was not a bit of her left, and after that they held on with the wedding in real earnest; and though they were still stiff and footsore, the Constable, the Attorney, and the Sheriff, kept it up with the best of them.